WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * list of IP, Port, Protocol tuples to try connecting to
 * TLS fingerprint of far side

-An api to allow modification of the follow atributes of a flow:
+An api to allow modification of the follow attributes of a flow:

 * total max bandwidth for flow
 * forward error correction scheme for flow